share/sharedb-mongo/README.md

 driver can be used both as a snapshot store and oplog.

 Snapshots are stored where you'd expect (the named collection with _id=id).
-In addition, operations are stored in `ops_COLLECTION`.
-For example, if you have a `users` collection, the operations are stored in `ops_users`.
+In addition, operations are stored in `o_COLLECTION`.
+For example, if you have a `users` collection, the operations are stored in `o_users`.

 JSON document snapshots in sharedb-mongo are unwrapped so you can use mongo queries directly against JSON documents.
 (They just have some extra fields in